7 Things You Need to Know About Microsoft 365 Intranet

 An intranet-in-a-box is a set of pre-built features and functionality that transforms your base SharePoint with a ready-to-go experience.
-An intranet-in-a-box built on Office 365 It is a powerful tool in the Office 365 tool set.
-Though not a part of Office 365 tools, it extends the capabilities of Office 365 and SharePoint into a mighty powerful workplace solution.
+An intranet-in-a-box built on Microsoft 365.
+It is a powerful tool in the Microsoft 365 toolset.
+Though not a part of Microsoft 365 tools, it extends the capabilities of Microsoft 365 and SharePoint into a mighty powerful workplace solution.

 Almost all businesses use an intranet or similar tool as a central place to house their documents and collaborate.
 But an intranet-in-a-box is a simple tool that provides much more.
-And given the additional features, capabilities, business benefits, and increased ROI, businesses and organizations are turning to an Office 365 intranet-in-a-box as their go-to workplace solution.
+And given the additional features, capabilities, business benefits, and increased ROI, businesses and organizations are turning to a Microsoft 365 intranet-in-a-box as their go-to workplace solution.

-As such, here is your introduction to an Office 365 intranet-in-a-box and 7 key things you need to know.
+Here is an overview of the Microsoft Office 365 features and benefits, and 7 key things you need to know about the Microsoft 365 intranet.

-1. It leverages Office 365 and SharePoint features to boost out-of-the-box functionality and usability
+1. It leverages Microsoft 365 and SharePoint features to boost out-of-the-box functionality and usability.

-Although SharePoint and Office 365 have rich functionalities that can be used out-of-the-box, an intranet consolidates SharePoint and Office 365 capabilities together to create a dynamic, intuitive and super-useful environment.
-It drastically enhances the inherent features and also provide lots of new additional functionality.
+Although SharePoint and Microsoft 365 have rich functionalities that can be used out-of-the-box, an intranet consolidates SharePoint and Microsoft 365 capabilities together to create a dynamic, intuitive, and super-useful environment.
+It drastically enhances the inherent features and also provides lots of new additional functionality.

-An Office 365 intranet provides a consistent look and feel and functions as a website, communications channel, content library, team site, and a hub for other business applications.
-It can serve as an HR portal, project management tool, executive dashboard for business insights, product development workspace, operations and quality management tracker, and an IT savior.
-You can automate workflows, replace paper forms with electronic forms, organize and update documents, manage projects and tasks across departments, and access it on your mobile device.
+Microsoft 365 intranet provides a consistent look and feels and functions as a website, communications channel, content library, team site, and a hub for other business applications.
+It can serve as an HR portal, project management tool, executive dashboard for business insights, product development workspace, operations, and quality management tracker, and an IT savior.
+You can automate workflows, replace paper forms with electronic forms, organize and update documents, manage projects and tasks across departments, and access them on your mobile device.

-2. It brings the power of Office 365 and SharePoint into a complete workplace solution
+2. It brings the power of Microsoft 365 and SharePoint into a complete workplace solution

-An Office 365 Intranet integrates with Office 365 tools to bring in key functionality.
+Microsoft 365 Intranet integrates with Microsoft 365 tools to bring in key functionality.
 For example,

-- Outlook for email integration so you can get email notifications on important company and project news, upcoming task deadlines, document updates, approvals, and more
+Outlook for email integration so you can get email notifications on the important company and project news, upcoming task deadlines, document updates, approvals, and more

 - One Drive – for your file storage